vuejs/docs/src/guide/ssr/build-config.md

 ### Generating `clientManifest`

 In addition to the server bundle, we can also generate a client build manifest.
-With the client manifest and the server bundle, the renderer now has information of both the server _and_ client builds, so it can automatically infer and inject [preload / prefetch directives](https://css-tricks.com/prefetching-preloading-prebrowsing/) and css links / script tags into the rendered HTML.
+With the client manifest and the server bundle, the renderer now has information of both the server _and_ client builds.
+This way it can automatically infer and inject [preload / prefetch directives](https://css-tricks.com/prefetching-preloading-prebrowsing/), `<link>` and `<script>` tags into the rendered HTML.

 The benefits are two-fold: